mariohernandez/mariohernandezio/src/blog/css.md

 ![Blog post diagram displaying margin in purple](/images/blog-images/article2.webp){.body-image .body-image--narrow .body-image--left aria-hidden="true"}

 FIG 3.
 The purple boxes represent the space added by the CSS above.{.caption}

-Only the _Article content, Share, and Header_ have siblings above them.
-The _Tag_ element does not and therefore it does not inherit top margin.

 Now let's apply the same treatment to the `<header>`: